simpleviewinc/mongolayer/README.md

 * `set` - `function` - `optional` - Function executed when the key is set.
 * `enumerable` - `boolean` - `optional` - `default true` - Whether the key is exposed as enumerable with code such as `for in` loops.
 * `cache` - `boolean` - `optional` - `default false` - If true, the virtual will only be evaluate once, subsequent calls will return the first returned value.
+* `writable` - `boolean` - `optional` - `default false` - If true, the virtuals value can be set directly, without a setter.
+Cannot be used with a getter.
+* `requiredFields` - `array of strings` - `optional` - An array of requiredFields this virtual depends on.
+In find() fields, if the virtual is specified for inclusion, it will automatically ensure that all requiredFields are part of the fields doc, simplifying downstream developer workflows. requiredFields can reference other virtual fields, allowing developers to chain multiple virtuals together.
+* `requiredHooks` - `array of strings` - `optional` - An array of hooks that this virtual depends on.
+In find() fields, if the virtual is specified for inclusion it will automatically add these hooks to run.

+Virtuals can be executed in `castDocs === false` if they are specified in the `fields` find() option.

 Example: